 Buffered data will be flushed asynchronously.
 No more data will be received.
-After all buffered data is flushed, the protocol's connection\lost() method will (eventually) called with None as its argument.
+After all buffered data is flushed, the protocol's connection_lost() method will (eventually) called with None as its argument.

-sendmsg (data, ancdata, flags, address)
+sendmsg(data, ancdata, flags, address)

 '''

-aiocoap.util.asyncio.recvmsg.create_recvmsg_datagram_endpoint(loop, sock)
+aiocoap.util.asyncio.recvmsg.create_recvmsg_datagram_endpoint(loop, factory,

 '''